-But Joe Gores isn't the only one to take a stab at fictionalizing Hammett.
-Just like Raymond Chandler, Hammett has been dragged into all sorts of fictional shenanigans.
-William Nolan even had a trilogy, appropriately titled The Black Mask Boys, featuring pulp writers Erle Stanley Gardner, Raymond Chandler and Hammett taking turns acting as amateur sleuths.
+Far more respectful was William Nolan's trilogy, appropriately titled The Black Mask Boys, which featured pulp writers Erle Stanley Gardner, Chandler and Hammett taking turns acting as amateur sleuths.
 The first book in the series, The Black Mask Murders (1994), appropiately enough featured Hammett, and he appeared in the two subsequent novels as a major supporting player.

 One of the more entertaining romps featuring the Hammett that might have been is Mike Doogan's 2002 short story, "War Can Be Murder," wherein the no-longer-young "Sam" Hammett stationed in Alaska during World War II, plays amateur sleuth (and shows up drunk at a party, offering a few politically-incorrect -- and still timely -- words on war).
 For those familiar with Hammett's biography, it's a lot of fun.
 Certainly, the Mystery Writers of America thought so -- they bestowed the 2002 Robert L. Fish Memorial Award upon Doogan for the story.

 In 2006, he materialized as a ghost in a Robert J. Randisi story, "Call Me Sam," in Kolchak: The Night Stalker Casebook, a collection of stories featuring television's ghost-chasing reporter Carl Kolchak.